ndp/dizzidotz/js/lib/ndp-software/ottomann/README.md

-# Otto: RxJS Command Bus
+# Ottoman: RxJS Command Bus

 This library provides a dispatcher/command pattern built on top of RxJS streams.
 The *bus* receives and executes *command objects* that